 - Cook for about 30 minutes, stirring often to ensure the bottom doesn’t burn.
 You want the mixture to slightly bubble.

 - You can serve right away or cool and refrigerate for later.
-I think this tastes better the next day and makes for an easier dinner prep.
+I think this tastes better the next day or two and makes for an easier dinner prep.

 - Serve with cooked rice, naan, chopped cilantro and lime wedges.

 - You can also use 4-5 cups canned and rinsed chickpeas or cubed and sauteed firm tofu in place of mushrooms.

 - The curry will thicken up as it cools down.
 Recommend serving the following day!